 If you are interested in reducing or eliminating salt, always remember to:

-▫ Gradually decrease the salt, the palate needs to get used to it gradually and should not notice the progressive reduction.
+▫ Gradually decrease the salt, the palate needs to get used to it slowly and should not notice the gradual reduction.

 ▫ Use spices.
 Chili pepper, pepper, curry, nutmeg, cinnamon, cloves, cumin…